zanejahhesti/space-templates/python-app/README.md

 - `requirements.txt` - This file contains the list of dependencies of your app.
 This file is optional.
 Add `deta` to this file to avoid issues with the old `deta-python-sdk`.

-- `Spacefile` - This is the config file for space cli to deploy your app.
+- `Spacefile` - This is the config file for space cli to push your app  in Space.
 To know more about this file please refer to [Spacefile](https://deta.space/docs/en/reference/spacefile#whats-the-spacefile) guide.

 - `Discovery.md` - This file contains the information about your app to present on the [Space App Marketplace](https://deta.space/discovery).
+To know more about this file please refer to [Discovery.md](https://deta.space/docs/en/reference/discovery) guide.

 - `.spaceignore` - This file contains the list of files and directories to ignore while deploying your app.
 This file is optional and follows the same syntax as *.gitignore*.